shyam999/shyam999/README.md

 # <a href = https://shyam999.github.io/> Shyam Acharjya</a>
-Full Stack Developer and teacher focused on Python/Django and Bootstrap.Have serious passion for creating intuitive and dynamic user experiences.If you have an application you are interested in developing or a problem that needs solving feel free to get in touch.
+Full Stack Developer and teacher focused on Python/Django and Bootstrap, Have serious passion for creating intuitive and dynamic user experiences.
+If you have an application you are interested in developing or a problem that needs solving feel free to get in touch.

 - 🔭 I’m currently working on a social media project